An update from the Leadership Team

 As you know, on March 15 we made the decision not to physically meet together on the Lord’s Day due to growing concerns over the COVID-19 pandemic.
 Little did we know, at that time, that months later we would still be restricted from meeting.
 After 105 days apart, however, we are overjoyed to announce that, Lord willing, we will resume our Lord’s Day corporate worship gathering on June 21, 2020 at 10AM.
 Praise the Lord!

 While we thank God for the precious opportunity to physically gather for worship, our time together will be unique so we ask that you look closely at the considerations below.
-In the following encouragements and protocols, we intend to provide you with necessary information and a few service opportunities as we navigate this time of transition together.
-Much of this information was derived from the helpful guidance provided by our state and we will continue to make appropriate adjustments as state guidelines develop.
+In the following encouragements and protocols, we intend to provide you with necessary information as we navigate this time of transition together.

 The Worship Service: Our worship service will likely be a simplified and shorter service than normal.
-Though subject to change, a typical service might include: Announcements, Call to Worship, Singing (2 songs), Pastoral Prayer, Scripture Reading, Sermon, and Benediction.
+Though subject to change, a typical service might include: Announcements, Call to Worship, Singing (1 song), Pastoral Prayer, Scripture Reading, Sermon, Singing (1 song), and Benediction.
 We will provide digital worship guides (bulletins) on the website with the order of worship and lyrics to that morning’s songs.
 Please print or download one to bring on Sunday morning.
 And if you forget, we will have a few physical copies to distribute.

 Livestream: We are aware that due to medical concerns not everyone will be able to regather.
 Please know that while we will miss you, we understand and respect your decision.
 In no way should you feel guilty about violating Hebrews 10:24-25 if you are staying home for medical reasons.
-To serve those who aren’t able to attend, we plan to offer a Livestream of the service on our website through YouTube.
-You’ll be able to access this livestream on the same page where you accessed our ZOOM meeting information in previous weeks.
+To serve those who aren’t able to attend, we plan to offer a Livestream of the service on our website through Facebook Live.
+You’ll be able to access this livestream on our website or Facebook page.

 Bathrooms: Please take care of bathroom needs before coming to church.
 If you should need to use the restroom, we ask that you wear a mask in the building, wash your hands well, and apply hand sanitizer before rejoining the group.